marcjulianschwarz/obsidian-vault-notes/coding/notes/Thoughts on AI assisted coding.md

 (bold parts highlighted by me)

+> The worst possible situation is to have a non-programmer vibe code a large project that they intend to maintain.
+This would be the equivalent of giving a credit card to a child without first explaining the concept of debt.

 ## The craft of coding

 > I treat my coding as a craft.
 That has become much easier, since retiring.
 I'm quite aware that doing things my way isn't commercially viable, but no one pays me to do it.
 I do it for myself.
 That said, I find that it's important to always be challenging myself.